Felipe León

 Research Group: HPhil

-I am an FCT Assistant Researcher at the Centre of Philosophy of the University of Lisbon, affiliated with the HPhil Research Group.
 My academic background is in phenomenology, philosophy of mind, and the cognitive sciences.
-In the past years, I have primarily worked in the fields of collective intentionality and 4E (i.e. embodied, enactive, embedded, and extended) cognition.
-Topics that I have researched, taught, and published on include joint attention, empathy, shared emotions, collective identities, and second-personal normativity.
-I have expertise in the work of classical phenomenologists such as Husserl, (early) Heidegger, and Schutz, and I have increasingly engaged with the work of lesser-known figures of the phenomenological tradition, such as Reinach, Hildebrand, Löwith, and Løgstrup.
+In recent years, I have primarily worked in the fields of collective intentionality and 4E (i.e. embodied, enactive, embedded, and extended) cognition.
+Topics I have researched, taught, and published on include joint attention, empathy, shared emotions, collective identities, and second-personal normativity.

-At CFUL, I am working on a FCT-funded project about interpersonal relations, love, and grief.
-The project aims at developing a theoretical framework for better understanding interpersonal relations and why they matter in human sociality, by combining resources from phenomenology, philosophy of mind, social psychology, and other disciplines.
-Before joining CFUL, I held positions as Postdoc and Assistant Professor at Linköping University and the University of Copenhagen.
-I obtained my PhD degree (2016) and a Cand. mag. degree (Danish MA) in philosophy (2013) from the University of Copenhagen.
-In the Spring of 2015, I was a visiting researcher scholar at the Department of Philosophy of the University of California, Berkeley.
-I received BA (2008) and MA (2013) degrees in philosophy from the National University of Colombia, where I am originally from.
+Before coming to Lisbon, I held positions as a Postdoctoral Researcher and Assistant Professor at Linköping University and the University of Copenhagen.
+I completed my PhD in philosophy at the University of Copenhagen in 2016 and received a cand.mag. degree (Danish MA equivalent) in philosophy from the same institution in 2013.
+In Spring 2015, I was a visiting research scholar in the Department of Philosophy at the University of California, Berkeley.
+I earned BA and MA degrees in philosophy from the National University of Colombia, where I am originally from.

 E-mail: felipe.leon@edu.ulisboa.pt